-- Explore the intersecting gendered and classed constructions in mainstream UK newspaper portrayals of a high-profile working-class-origin woman politician. - Identify discourses, discursive strategies, and subject positions related to objectification and hyper-heterosexualisation, and in relation to personhood and practices. - Consider implications for how classed and gendered portrayal of politicians shape public understanding of their ability to serve in White, elite, male-dominated workspaces such as politics.
+- Explore the intersecting gendered and classed constructions within mainstream U.K. newspaper portrayals of a high-profile, working-class-origin woman politician. - Identify discourse, discursive strategies, and subject positioning around both objectification and hyper-heterosexualisation, as well as in relation to personhood and practices. - Consider implications for how classed and gendered portrayals of politicians shape public understanding of their ability to serve in White, elite, male-dominated workspaces such as politics.